ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The padding ensures clean base64url encoding without padding characters.
-Since base64 encoding works with groups of 3 bytes (producing 4 characters), we pad each `(SIV || encrypted_component)` pair to have a length that's a multiple of 3:
+Since base64 encoding works with groups of 3 bytes (producing 4 characters), we pad each `(SIV || encrypted_component)` pair to have a length that's a multiple of PADBS:

 ~~~
 total_bytes = SIVLEN (SIV) + component_len
-padding_len = (3 - total_bytes % 3) % 3
+padding_len = (PADBS - total_bytes % PADBS) % PADBS
 ~~~

 This formula calculates:

-- How many bytes are needed to reach the next multiple of 3
+- How many bytes are needed to reach the next multiple of PADBS
-- The outer modulo handles the case where `total_bytes` is already a multiple of 3
+- The outer modulo handles the case where `total_bytes` is already a multiple of PADBS

 The `components_xof` maintains state across all components.
 After generating the SIV for component `N`, the XOF can be updated with component `N+1`'s